Getting Started

 }

-As we can see the main differences are at the following cmsCoreContext properties:
+As we can see, the main differences are in the following cmsCoreContext properties:

 Property |